 - Remember: Babies this young can't remember rules.
-So you'll have to repeat yourself often in the coming months.
+So you'll have to repeat yourself often and try to stick to a routine in the coming months.

 - Babies may still be wary of strangers or new environments, so expect to do lots of reassuring that everything is OK.